 - POSITIVE ROLE MODELING

-Up to 82% reported that their mentor was the kind of student they wanted to be.
+82% reported that their Mentor was the kind of student they wanted to be.

 - HOPE FOR THE FUTURE

-Up to 87% reported that their mentor helped them to think about their future positively.
+87% reported that their Mentor helped them to think about their future positively.

-Up to 73% believed that their mentor helped them learn how to ask for the things they need in order to do well in school.
+73% believed that their Mentor helped them learn how to ask for the things they need in order to do well in school.

 - ACADEMIC EMPOWERMENT

-Up to 87% reported "Being a part of Eye to Eye got me to think about what I am good at.
+87% reported, "Being a part of Eye to Eye got me to think about what I am good at."